How to use public transport in Amsterdam?

 • Metro stops automatically on every station, but on a bus or tram, you have to press the blue or red STOP button on the poles or next to the seats.

 • GVB’s public transport network is cashless.
-You can only purchase a ticket or check in with your debit card, credit card or I amsterdam City Card.
+You can only purchase a ticket or check in with your debit card, credit card or I amsterdam City Card or other pre-paid travel pass.

 • You cannot buy tickets on buses and trams from the driver.
 In the tram, you can only buy a ticket from the conductor.
 There is no conductor in tram lines 4, 19, and 24, also not in buses.
 You need to buy your tickets in advance or paying onboard with your bank card.